TYPE·CHUNK·FILTER·MEASURE

 -

-audience/type/domain pre-filter · top-k reranked before the LLM sees anything
+Filter by audience, type, domain first · Top-k reranked before LLM sees anything

 -